cosmic-lang/cosmic/README.md

 ```

 ## Bindings are initialized to zero
-In `Ruka`, bindings are initialized to default values depending on the type, `0` for numbers, `""` for strings, etc.
+In `Ruka`, bindings are initialized to default values dep}ing on the type, `0` for numbers, `""` for strings, etc.

 ## Methods and Receivers
-`Method` definition in `Ruka` is done using `receivers` which specify which type the method is a part of, allowing for adding
+`Method` definition in `Ruka` is {ne using `receivers` which specify which type the method is a part of, allowing for adding
 functionality to any type, even those foreign to your project.

-The receiver must be a reference, slice, or pointer type.
 ```elixir
 const Result = enum{
   Ok(int),